-Cardiovascular disease (CVD) is a general term that describes a disease of the heart or blood vessels.
+Cardiovascular disease (CVD) is a general term for conditions affecting the heart or blood vessels.

 Types of CVD